City Guide for: Pilsrundāle, Latvia

 Bauska Castle

-Explore the ruins and restored sections of Bauska Castle, a fascinating complex showcasing both Livonian Order and Duchy of Courland architecture.
-Wander through the castle grounds, learn about its history through interactive exhibits, and enjoy panoramic views of the surrounding landscape where the Mūsa and Mēmele rivers meet to form the Lielupe.
-It's a great way to step back in time and experience Latvia's rich heritage.
+Explore the ruins of Bauska Castle, a significant historical landmark showcasing Livonian Order and Duchy of Courland architecture.
+Wander through the castle grounds, learn about its rich history, and enjoy panoramic views of the surrounding landscape where the Mūsa and Mēmele rivers meet to form the Lielupe.
+It's a great spot for history buffs and those who appreciate scenic beauty.

 Travel Time